TurtleNetwork/TurtleNetwork.github.io/_nodeowners/how-to-setup-a-new-node-pecunia.md

 1. Create a wallet on the Turtle Network:

     -   <https://client.turtlenetwork.eu> then create 'New Account'
-    -   **Important**: Save your SEED & password securely and never loose.
+    -   **Important**: Save your SEED & password securely and never loose them.
     -   Login to your wallet and record the following:
         -   Wallet Address
         -   Wallet Password